Time-based prospective memory: Everyday time-based memory

 Everyday functioning often depends on timely execution of intentions at specific times (e.g., paying bills, keeping appointments, making specific phone calls, taking medication).

 Time management

 Time management has developed in order for us to be able to distribute time and get our activities/work complete.
 Although it is not proven that there is a significant relationship between time-based prospective memory and time management, there is significant correlations that indicate that people who are more organized and manage their time well report better memory.

 Technological advancement

-Technological advancements such as smartphones and products from Apple Inc. allow organization of an individuals day to become a lot more efficient.
+Technological advancements such as smartphones and products from Apple Inc. allow organization of an individual's day to become a lot more efficient.
 A study done by Guger et al. explains how a severely memory impaired teenager MK is able to confidently go through her day with schedule and alarm systems provided from smartphones.

 Contraception

 Time-based prospective memory is involved in taking oral contraceptive pills daily.
 A study investigating the satisfaction with oral contraceptive pills and time-based prospective memory by Matter et al. (2008) showed that women who provided higher time-based prospective memory were more satisfied with the pill, as well as receiving less stress levels.